kambleakash0/event-matcher/README.md

 ## What This Does

-Claude Desktop reads your attendee and sponsor data, then:
+Claude Desktop accesses a local SQLite database to:

-- Semantically matches attendees to relevant sponsors
+- Semantically match attendees to relevant sponsors
-- Provides reasoning for each recommendation
+- Provide reasoning for each recommendation
-- Considers job titles, goals, company backgrounds, and sponsor offerings
+- Manage event data (attendees, sponsors, matches) via persistent storage

 ## Quick Setup